-The Diffie-Hellman algorithm enables two or more parties to create a shared encryption key while communicating over an insecure network.
-Even though parties exchange plaintext data while generating a key, the algorithm makes it impossible for eavesdroppers to figure out the chosen encryption key.
+The Diffie-Hellman algorithm allows two or more parties to create a shared encryption key while communicating over an insecure network.
+Although the parties exchange plaintext data during the key generation process, the algorithm ensures that eavesdroppers cannot determine the chosen encryption key.

 This article is a complete guide to the Diffie-Hellman key exchange.
 Jump in to learn how this algorithm works and see why a 50-year-old cryptographic strategy is still the go-to method for establishing a secure connection over an insecure channel.